sandiptambde/CarND-Behavioral-Cloning-P3/writeup_template.md

 c.
 Reshuffling of the dataset

-I also tried adding dropout layers in order to reduce overfitting but generated model didn't worked well.
+d.
+Also added dropout layers in colnvolution layers in order to reduce overfitting

 #### 3. Model parameter tuning